This post shows students and new users how to set up a Remote Desktop Connection (RDP) session and connect from Windows 11 to Ubuntu Linux with xrdp.

 How to configure xrdp on Ubuntu

-Now that you have xrdp installed on Ubuntu, configure it to make it so that connections can be made without facing numeral issues.
+Now that you have xrdp installed on Ubuntu configure it so that connections can be made without facing numeral issues.

-First, add an xrdp user account to the ssl-cert certificate key file groups.
-By default, xrdp uses the /etc/ssl/private/ssl-cert-snakeoil.key file which is readable only by users that are members of the “ssl-cert” group.
+First, add an xrdp user account to the SSL-cert certificate key file groups.
+By default, xrdp uses the /etc/ssl/private/ssl-cert-snakeoil.key file, which is readable only by users of the “ssl-cert” group.

-The ssl-cert key file plays an important role in connecting via remote desktop on Ubuntu.
+The SSL-cert key file is important in connecting via remote desktop on Ubuntu.

 sudo adduser xrdp ssl-cert

 Adding user xrdp' to groupssl-cert' … Adding user xrdp to group ssl-cert Done.

 Next, add these lines into the xrdp startup script to help resolve some situations where users’ screens have black backgrounds.

 Then add these lines to the end file and save.

 Make sure the firewall isn’t enabled and blocking port 3389.

 sudo ufw allow from 10.0.2.0/24 to any port 3389 sudo ufw reload